This post may contain affiliate links. Please read my disclosure policy.

 This asparagus salad is a colorful mixture of fresh asparagus, radishes, sweet peas, baby greens and goat cheese, sauced with a creamy lemon dressing.
 It’s a perfect way to prepare asparagus for a spring or summer salad.

 When it come to cooking asparagus you have so many options.
-Asparagus can be stir-fried, boiled, steamed, sautéed, grilled, baked or roasted.
+Asparagus can be stir-fried, boiled, or steamed.
+And don’t forget perfectly sautéed asparagus, grilled, baked or roasted.
 But did you know that you don’t need to cook asparagus to use it in a salad?

 Raw asparagus in salads